-In 2019, plastic surgeons performed more than 18 million cosmetic procedures and more than five million reconstructive procedures.
-The most popular cosmetic procedures include breast augmentations, nose jobs, and liposuction.
+In 2020, plastic surgeons in the U.S. performed 15.6 million cosmetic procedures and 6.8 million reconstructive procedures.
+The most popular cosmetic surgical procedures included liposuction, breast augmentation, and facelifts.
 Like all other surgeries, plastic surgeries involve several risks.

 What Are the Risks of Plastic Surgery?